 It is likely that as part of this stage a new company will need to be registered with Companies House, a bank account set up and legal representation for the new company to be put in place to facilitate the process.

-Led by the Commercialisation Manager and/or Head of Commercialisation with support from the Research & KE Contracts Team.
+Led by the Commercialisation Manager and/or Head of Commercialisation with support from the Research and KE Contracts Team.

 Input from the academic team is required to support.
 Note that where academics will become individual shareholders of a spin-out company, they must take their own personal legal advice if they wish, the can only provide legal advice to the University in respect to the University’s shareholding in the spin-out.